wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

 3. In the **Environments** page, click and drag the environment list items to rearrange the order of listed environments.

     !!! note
-        Although the changes done to an environment list promotion order is applied immediately, it does not affect the running components in the environments.
+        Although changes to the order of environment promotion are applied immediately, the change does not affect the components already running in the environments.
 Only the new builds and promotions follow the new order.

 To see the changes, go to the **Build and Deploy** page of a component in the project.